benjamincharity/angular-json-calendar/README.md

 ## Provider

-The provider allows you to change default settings for every instance of the calendar within your project.
+The provider allows you to change the default settings for every instance of the calendar within your project.

 > Note: Don't be afraid to go look at the [source][source_provider]!
 It isn't too complicated and has plenty of comments!